fzhwenzhou/Youlang-Specification-Legacy/YouLang.md

 ```

 ## Error handling
 Error handling is used to handle thrown errors.
 If one error is caused by undefined behavior, this approach would not work.
 If one thrown error is not handled, the compiler will insert a minimum runtime to the program to handle this error (and this can also be disabled).
+Use "!" following a statement to throw an error.
 Grammar:
 ```
 [value|variable]! // Throw an error